Technical Support

 Why isn't the pillow pad vibrating?

-Check that Deafgard is switched on and that the batteries don’t need replacing.
-Also, check that the cable from the pillow pad is connected securely to the Deafgard unit and that the pillow pad is not in the cradle.
+Check that Deafgard is switched on at the back and the display turns on when pressing the keypad.
+If the display doesn’t turn on, the Deafgard may require charging for up to 10 hours.
+Also check that the cable from the pillow pad is connected securely to the Deafgard unit and that the pillow pad is not in the cradle.

 Why are the lights not flashing?